Skip to main content

 How to enable ZDR

-You can also opt individual sessions out of logging and recording by setting logSession and recordSession to false when you create a session.
-This works on every plan and is useful for narrowly scoped sensitive workflows even if you haven’t enabled account-wide ZDR.
+You can opt individual sessions out of logging and recording by setting logSession and recordSession to false when you create a session.
+This works on every plan and is useful for sensitive workflows where you don’t want Browserbase to persist logs or recordings.
+If you’d also like artifacts (downloads, contexts, uploads, and extensions) stored exclusively in your AWS account, pair ZDR with BYOS — the two features work together.

 import Browserbase from "@browserbasehq/sdk";